-Safety procedures will be updated before the 2022 Tucson Rodeo.
+Safety procedures for the 2022 Rodeo.

 KNOW BEFORE YOU GO

 Any guest who intends to purchase and/or consume alcohol must first present a valid ID to verify age at a designated station and obtain a wristband.
+(The ONLY acceptable legal forms of ID that will be accepted is GOVERNMENT ISSUED DRIVER LICENSE, and/or GOVERNMENT ISSUED PASSPORT.)

-No alcohol will be sold to guests who do not have an issued wristband.
+NO alcohol will be sold to guests who do not have an issued wristband.

-No alcohol will be sold to guests who appear to be intoxicated.
+NO alcohol will be sold to guests who appear to be intoxicated.

 There is a two (2) drink limit, per transaction, at concession stands.